Mariners Sunday mailbag: What’s it like to cover a team that hasn’t made the playoffs in 17 seasons?

-OAKLAND – The Mariners are now one-third of way into the 2019 season, having played their 54th game, losing to the A’s.
+OAKLAND – The Mariners are now one-third of the way into the 2019 season, having played their 54th game, losing to the A’s.
 That means there are still 108 games left in the season.
 So if the first few months have felt long, well, you better dig in or press eject.
 The Twitter mailbag is just hitting its stride.
 The grind is real.
 Though it does make one wonder what the tone of the questions will be if this downward spiral continues.

 As always these are real questions submitted by collection of malcontents, misfits and Mariners fans that makeup my Twitter followers.

 To be perfectly honest, no, the franchise’s success or lack thereof has no personal impact on me.
-There are many things about the job that causes emotional, mental or physical fatigue, but the Mariners’ success relative to their win-loss record or even their on-field play has little do with it.
+There are many things about the job that cause emotional, mental or physical fatigue, but the Mariners’ success relative to their win-loss record or even their on-field play has little do with it.

 It’s something that I’ve explained often on Twitter and possibly once or twice in the mailbag, but beat writers aren’t fans of the team they cover.
 It’s the ethics of it.
 You should be impartial and unbiased to do the job properly.
 To be honest, it’s not as difficult as it might seem.
-It helps that I didn’t have any particular attachment to the Mariners growing up, other than thinking Ken Griffey Jr. was just about the greatest thing to ever step on a field.
+It helps that I didn’t have any particular attachment to the Mariners growing up, other than thinking Ken Griffey Jr. was just about the greatest thing to ever step on a baseball field.
 But who didn’t?

 The more you do this job, you lose the capability of being a fan of a baseball team or just about any team.
 You start looking at everything differently.
 There’s a level of pragmatism that overtakes emotional reaction.
 You sort of enjoy the games for what they are and not how they end up.

 If you think of it logically, should the team’s success or failure dictate my level of passion or professionalism for the job?
-The goal is to provide readers with the insight and information of the team.
+The goal is to consistently provide readers with the insight and information of the team.
 Obviously, the stories have a different tone and direction given how the team is doing.

 I don’t know if the Mariners are the worst franchise in baseball.
 Obviously, if you use postseason appearances as the only criteria, then, yes, they are the worst.
 They haven’t been to the playoffs since 2001 and have the longest active drought in major professional sports.
-But I also judge it by investment into the team, the fanbase, the city and other aspects.
+But I’d also judge this by the investment into the team, the fanbase, the city and other aspects.

 The new Marlins ownership has gutted their franchise, alienating fans and people in the organization while getting relatively minimal return for trading Giancarlo Stanton, Christian Yelich, J.T.
 Realmuto and Dee Gordon.
+And that still might be an improvement over the club’s previous ownership group.
 They are a non-entity in their market and doing everything possible to make it worse.
 Yes, they’ve won two World Series, while the Mariners haven’t even made the World Series and Miami’s last postseason appearance was in 2003, which is more recent than Seattle.
-Since then, the Marlins have just four winning season and have never won more than 87 games.
+Since then, the Marlins have just four winning seasons and have never won more than 87 games.
 Their last winning season was in 2009.

 Before their three-year stretch of the playoff seasons in 2013-15, the Pirates went 20 years without the playoffs or a winning record while investing minimal money into their product.
+Is that worse than the Mariners 18 years?

 The Mariners have invested plenty of money and tried to win.
 I just don’t think they’ve always had the best people and plans to do it.
-People say, they don’t care about winning.
+People often say, they don’t care about winning.
 I think they do.
-But I’m not sure they’ve always understood what it takes to do achieve it.
+But I’m not sure they’ve always understood what it takes to achieve it.
 The step-back plan of the new regime seemed logical and necessary.
 But will they be able to achieve their stated goal?
+Are they the right people to make it succeed?
 It’s a little too early to tell.

 A season by nature can’t feel like Groundhog Day.
 Since one is a collection of days versus, well, one day.
 They’ve all been different to me.
-Maybe they all end the same with me watching the postseason on television, but that cliché about the journey not the destination holds some truth.
+Maybe they all end the same with me watching the postseason on television, but that cliché about the journey being more important than the destination holds some truth.
 The games, the players and the stories all change – some years more than others.
 And while that movie is brilliant and Bill Murray is fantastic, the usage of it as metaphor or simile to something like sports detracts from the genius of the storyline.

-Beyond the ethics and semantics of my job and the relative distinction of the Mariners place in the baseball landscape, there is the fact that my career goal was to be a sports writer or a lottery winner.
+Beyond the ethics and semantics of my job and the relative distinction of the Mariners’ place in the baseball landscape, there is the fact that my career goal was to be a sports writer or a lottery winner.
 How many people get the career they wanted?
+Still waiting on that lottery deal though.
 I’m covering a Major League Baseball team, getting 81 home games at one of the best parks in all of baseball, traveling around the country to watch baseball (cough, Marriott points and frequent flier miles, cough), living in an area of the country that I prefer and interacting with you fine folks on Twitter.
 That’s not bad for a kid from Havre, Montana.

 Realistically, there’s a first-place team in the Astros and followed a collective mess of four teams behind them.
 The A’s and Rangers have been on a bit of a run and are trying to pull away from the Mariners and Angels.
 But it’s difficult to see that happening.
 The current version of the A’s doesn’t have the same level of lockdown, dominant bullpen of a year ago.